-- (a) Inform the school on the day of the task phone or email the school and leave a message for the Deputy Principal in charge of your Year AND the Head Teacher of the relevant faculty. - (b) Report to your Deputy Principal immediately upon your return to school, with supporting documentation, such as a medical certificate, to discuss your case.
-Refer to page 8 & 9 for further guidelines. - (c) Be prepared to complete the assessment task or an alternative task at the earliest time available i.e. your next timetabled lesson.
+- (a) Inform the school on the day of the task phone or email the school and leave a message for Illness/Misadventure Coordinator (Mrs Narsai) AND the Head Teacher of the relevant faculty. - (b) Report to the Illness/Misadventure Coordinator (Mrs Narsai) immediately upon your return to school, with supporting documentation, such as a medical certificate, to discuss your case.
+Refer to page 8 & 9 for further guidelines.

+(c) Be prepared to complete the assessment task or an alternative task at the earliest time available i.e. your next timetabled lesson.
+OR